Fountain Pen Inks

 Private Reserve Blue Suede

-Pilot Iroshizuku Ku-jaku (this ink is a deep turquoise blue)
+Pilot Iroshizuku Ku-jaku (this ink is a deep turquoise

 Blue-Black Inks: